Twenty-three days, 3,437 photos, Christmas and New Year at the bottom of the world

 20 Dec · a day in Santiago between flights

-21 Dec · Punta Arenas, the windswept gateway to the far south
+21 Dec · the long flight south to Punta Arenas, the windswept gateway to the far south, with the Patagonian Ice Field passing under the wing

-22 Dec · across Argentine Tierra del Fuego to the ship at the end of the world
+22 Dec · the overland crossing of Argentine Tierra del Fuego to the ship at Ushuaia, the end of the continent

 03